agoutsmedt/website/content/en/post/2022-01-31-extracting-biblio-data-1/index.en.markdown

 <img src="scopus_csv_export.png" alt="Choosing the information to export in a CSV" width="948" />
 <p class="caption">
-Figure 3: Choosing the information to export in a CSV
+<span id="fig:scopus-csv-export"></span>Figure 3: Choosing the information to export in a CSV
 </p>

 </div>

 The `.csv` you have exported gathers metadata on authors, title, journal, abstract, keywords, affiliations and references on documents (mainly articles, but also conference papers, book chapters, and reviews) mentioning DSGE in their title, abstract or keywords.
 There are two limits at this method for extracting data:

 - the quantity of data you can export is limited to 2000, which is not much;
 - part of the metadata are relatively raw, like affiliations and references, what involves some cleaning.

 I will show you how to clean these raw data in the next [section](#cleaning-scopus-data).
 But the following [sub-section](#alternative-method-using-scopus-apis-and-rscopus) explains you how to use Scopus APIs directly in R, to query more easily for different data and extract more items.